 and converts it to a vector or matrix of linear prediction polynomial

 coefficients (LPCs).
 When converting LSFs to LPCs, the block outputs

 match those of the

-The block input must be a sample-based row vector, which is treated as a single channel, or a matrix, which is treated as a single channel per column.
+The block input can be an N-by-M matrix or an unoriented vector.
+Each column of the matrix is treated as a channel.
+When the input is an unoriented vector, the input is treated as one channel.
 Each input channel must be in the same format, which you specify in the Input parameter:

 LSF in range (0 pi) —

 Vector of LSF values between 0 and π radians

 in increasing order.
 Do not include the guaranteed LSF values, 0 and π.

 LSF normalized in range (0 0.5) —

 Vector of normalized LSF values in increasing order, (compute by dividing